-This policy is aimed at centres delivering Safety Training Awards regulated qualifications or units and independent tutors, assessors and IQA’s
+This policy is aimed at centres delivering Safety Training Awards regulated / accredited qualifications or units and independent tutors, assessors, markers and IQA’s

 sub-contracted in by centres to undertake specific tasks (following prior agreement with Safety Training Awards) and who have failed to meet aspects of our delivery and assessment requirements and / or the standards laid down by the regulatory authorities in respect of regulated qualifications and units.

 This policy is also aimed at learners who are in breach of any requirements set out in the assessment criteria.
 If there has been a failure to comply with Safety Training Awards policies or procedures or breached the term of any agreement with Safety Training Awards (“Non-Compliance”), this policy sets out the sanctions Safety Training Awards may impose in such situations.

 It is also for use by our staff to ensure they apply any sanctions in a consistent manner.